Brice Sensabaugh

-Brice P. Sensabaugh (/ˈsɛnsəbɔː/ SEN-sə-baw; born October 30, 2003) is an American professional basketball player for the Utah Jazz of the National Basketball Association (NBA).
+Brice Paul Sensabaugh (/ˈsɛnsəbɔː/ SEN-sə-baw; born October 30, 2003) is an American professional basketball player for the Utah Jazz of the National Basketball Association (NBA).
 He played college basketball for the Ohio State Buckeyes.

-Early life
+Early life and high school career

-Sensabaugh grew up in Orlando, Florida and attended Lake Highland Preparatory School.
+Sensabaugh was born in Cincinnati, Ohio though he grew up in Orlando, Florida where he attended Lake Highland Preparatory School.
 He was the team's leading scorer as a sophomore but missed his entire junior season due to a meniscus injury.
-Sensabaugh averaged 25.1 points, 7.2 rebounds, and 1.5 assists per game as a senior and was named Florida Mr. Basketball.
-He was rated a four-star recruit and committed to playing college basketball for Ohio State over offers from Alabama, Georgia Tech, and Florida.
+Sensabaugh averaged 25.1 points, 7.2 rebounds and 1.5 assists per game as a senior and was named Florida Mr. Basketball.
+He was rated a four-star recruit and committed to playing college basketball for Ohio State over offers from Alabama, Georgia Tech and Florida.
 After graduating from high school, Sensabaugh played in the pro–am Kingdom Summer League in Ohio and scored 51 points in a game.

 College career

-Sensabaugh entered his freshman season at Ohio State as a key reserve off of the bench.
+Sensabaugh entered his freshman season at Ohio State as a key reserve off the bench.
 Sensabaugh was named the Big Ten Conference Freshman of the Week for three straight weeks.
 He was named third team All-Big Ten and to the Big Ten All-Freshman team at the end of the regular season.
 After the season, Sensabaugh declared for the 2023 NBA draft.

 Professional career

 The Utah Jazz selected Sensabaugh with the 28th overall pick in the 2023 NBA draft.

-On January 4, 2025, Sensabaugh scored a career-high 34 points, including seven three-pointers made, in a 136–100 win over the Miami Heat.
+On January 14, 2026, Sensabaugh scored a career-high 43 points, including five three-pointers made, in a 126–128 loss to the Chicago Bulls.
+During this game, Sensabaugh also set the record for most points off the bench in a first quarter, with 21 points.